PhilipFlyvholm/learnit-plus-plus/readme.md

 To preview changes run the `npm run start` command to get auto reloading the extension.
 Use of Typescript is preferred over JavaScript.

+## How to build
+1. Run `npm i` if it is the first time building
+2. Run `npm run release` to generate a zip in the `releases` folder or `npm run build` to only build the files in the `dist` folder
+3. Done

 ## Support

 If you have any questions or issues, please use the issues page on github to report issues and discussions for questions and ideas.